willCode2Surf/abstracts/readme.md

 ## Bio

-Dustin Brown is the Director of Technology for SitePro Corporation, a husband, father of twins, volunteer, storm chaser, and a beach lover landlocked in West Texas.
-Life long technology advocate with a professional career spanning 20 years of innovative problem solving and product development with the best tools in the industry.
-Has consulted and worked with industry leaders in IoT, automation, telco, agriculture, and nonprofits including SitePro, Microsoft, Motorola, Nokia, Yahoo and been involved in many start ups.
-Passionate for pushing the limits with cloud technologies, virtualization, and security.
+Dustin Brown is the Director of Technology for SitePro Corporation, husband, father of twins, volunteer & land-locked beach lover.
+Life long technology advocate.
+20 years and running career centered around innovative problem solving and product development.
+Experience with industry leaders in IoT, automation, telecom, agriculture & nonprofits.
+Resume looks like a technology gauntlet: SitePro, Microsoft, Motorolla, Nokia, Yahoo and many start ups.
+Constantly looking to push the limits of cloud technologies, virtualization, and security.

-He has a passion for sharing his experiences and learning through teaching and fostering passion for technology; founded the Lubbock Software Developers Group among other user groups and meetups over the years.
+Love spreading the technology gospel in the community; founded the Lubbock Software Developers Group among others.